-Andrea Scott’s new play Controlled Damage, currently receiving its world premiere at Halifax’s Neptune Theatre, maybe about Canadian civil rights trailblazer Viola Desmond.
+Andrea Scott’s new play Controlled Damage, currently receiving its world premiere at Halifax’s Neptune Theatre, may be about Canadian civil rights trailblazer Viola Desmond.
 But thanks to some inventive staging, it is so much more than a simple history lesson.

 On November 8, 1946, Black Nova Scotian Viola Desmond walked into a New Glasgow movie theatre.
 Unaware the theatre was segregated, Viola took a seat on the main floor instead of the balcony where Black patrons were expected to sit.
 She was eventually arrested and dragged out of the theatre.

 Bolstered by support from her community, Viola would eventually challenge the charges brought against her to Nova Scotia’s Supreme Court.
-Her stand against injustice would galvanize Nova Scotia’s Black community and helped inspire Canada’s civil rights movement.
+Her stand against injustice would galvanize Nova Scotia’s Black community and help inspire Canada’s civil rights movement.

 But while Scott’s play most definitely deals in the specifics of Viola’s act of defiance, she is much more than merely the face of the Canadian ten-dollar bill.
 By humanizing her story, Scott highlights the very personal repercussions of Viola’s actions and vividly illustrates the systemic racism in Canada at the time.
 It also becomes a reminder of where we have come as a nation, but more importantly, it is a powerful reminder of just how far we have yet to go.